pattonsgirl/CS1180/07-Arrays/README.md

   - `int`, `char`, `double`, `byte`, `short`, `float`, `boolean`
 - Once declared, the size **or length** of an array in Java is fixed
 - An array reserves a **block** of memory to store n-many elements of the datatype specified
+- Array indices are actually addresses of heap locations (location in memory where the array exists when the program runs)
+  - Note: this is easier to see and play with in C / C++ since it supports **pointers**, a data type for addresses

 ### Declaring an array